-090025 Trauma-Informed Care and Practice6cp; 3 x 1hr (online, e.g. zoom), 15-20 hours per week (self-directed study and participation in module activities); availability: online coursework degrees students only
+090025 Trauma-Informed Care and Practice6cp; 3 x 1-1.5hr online zoom sessions and 15-20 hours per week (self-directed study and participation in module activities); availability: online coursework degrees students only

 There are course requisites for this subject.
 See access conditions.